 Meeting.
 International Medical Device Regulators Forum (IMDRF), September 15-19, 2014.
 Embassy Row Hilton, Washington, DC.
 A week of global meetings to discuss worldwide medical device regulation and harmonization efforts.
 [FDA.gov]

 Public Advisory Committee Meeting.
 Joint Meeting of the Bone, Reproductive and Urologic Drugs Advisory Committee and the Drug Safety and Risk Management Advisory Committee.
-September 17, 2014.
-Hyattsville, MD.
+September 18, 2014.
+White Oak Campus, Silver Spring, MD.
 The committees will discuss the appropriate indicated population for testosterone replacement therapy and the potential for adverse cardiovascular outcomes associated with this use.
 [Federal Register]

 Public Workshop.
 Pediatric Clinical Investigator Training Workshop.
 September 22, 2014.
 Bethesda, MD.
 The purpose of this workshop is to provide investigators with training and expertise in designing and conducting clinical trials in pediatric patients that will lead to appropriate labeling.
 [Federal Register]

 Public Meeting.
 Patient-Focused Drug Development for Hemophilia A, Hemophilia B, von Willebrand Disease, and Other Heritable Bleeding Disorders.
 September 22, 2014.
 White Oak Campus, Silver Spring, MD.
 The public meeting is intended to allow FDA to obtain patient perspectives on the impact of Hemophilia A, Hemophilia B, von Willebrand Disease, and other heritable bleeding disorders on daily life as well as patient perspectives on the available therapies for these disorders.
 [Federal Register]